campbe13/520-2022-samples/13-react-todo/client/README.md

   * replace the `<li>`s with `<Todo />`
     *   `<Todo name="Eat" completed={true} id="todo-0" key="todo-0" />`
   * be sure to export the component & include in App
-  * (optional use an array of Todos to create
+  * use an array of Todos to create
   ```
   const TASKSLIST = [
     { id: "todo-0", name: "Eat", completed: true },